Close Close

 His external leadership positions include serving as the vice chair of the Independent Colleges and Universities of New Jersey (ICUNJ).
 In recent years, he has served a two-year term as a board member for the National Association of Independent Colleges and Universities (NAICU), as a member of New Jersey Governor Phil Murphy’s Higher Education Restart Advisory Group, and as vice chair of the Metro Atlantic Athletic Conference before joining the CAA in 2022.

 Leahy has been recognized on the “ROI-NJ” Higher Ed Presidents Honor Roll, for three consecutive years, on the “ROI-NJ” Influencer list, and for several years on the “NJBIZ” Power 50 Education list.
-Leahy was named just one of 17 leaders in Higher Education by The National Diversity Council at the 17th Annual National Diversity & Leadership Conference.
+Leahy was named a top 50 leader in Higher Education by The National Diversity Council at the 17th Annual National Diversity & Leadership Conference.

 Prior to joining Monmouth, Leahy served a successful seven-year term as president of Wilkes University in Wilkes-Barre, Pennsylvania.
 At Wilkes, Leahy was instrumental in the development of the “Gateway to the Future Strategic Plan,” which included: the introduction of 20 new academic programs and the university’s first honors program; the launch of the university’s first Ph.D. program; more than $100 million in transformative campus enhancements; and strategic investments in faculty scholarship and research.
 During his tenure, Wilkes earned the distinction of becoming a Doctoral/Professional University under the Carnegie Classifications.
 He also led the introduction of seven new NCAA Division III athletic teams and the region’s only collegiate marching band.